 With the implementation of the aviation security guidelines for Liquids, Aerosols and Gels (LAG), LAG goods must be checked in or sealed in tamper-evident bags.
 Singapore Customs does not provide any tamper-evident bag and will not be responsible if your airlines do not allow you to carry the goods onboard.

-After you have obtained Singapore Customs’ endorsement on your refund application, please proceed to the Global Blue counters if you have selected cash refund.
-The Global Blue counters are located only in the Departure Hall at the airport terminals (after immigration clearance).
+After you have obtained Singapore Customs’ endorsement on your refund application, please proceed to the Central Refund Counters if you have selected cash refund.
+The Central Refund Counters are located only in the Departure Hall at the airport terminals (after immigration clearance).

 You must depart with the goods on a flight or ship within 12 hours after obtaining approval of your GST refund.